MarouenMechtri/CNG-Manager/README.md

 OpenVPN, GRE, IPsec, NAT, OpenFlow ...).
 The CNG Manager relies on the designed drivers to remotely configure the gateways (CNGs) deployed in the infrastructure layer.

-If you want to use/test the CNG Manager framework, you have to download the [https://github.com/MarouenMechtri/CNG-Manager#2-getting-the-cng-image-file](CNG image) (qcow2 format) and to download CNG Manager source code.
+If you want to use/test the CNG Manager framework, you have to download the [CNG image](https://github.com/MarouenMechtri/CNG-Manager#2-getting-the-cng-image-file) (qcow2 format) and to download CNG Manager source code.

     git clone git@github.com:MarouenMechtri/CNG-Manager.git